✦ ChemUnlocked · Study Skills

 How to Study Smarter, Not Longer

 If you have ever studied for hours and still walked into the test feeling unprepared, start here.
-Most common study habits waste time.
+A lot of common study habits waste time.
 This guide shows you what actually builds memory.

 ✦ Spaced Review ✦ Mixed Practice ✦ Learning Strategies